What is Product Lifecycle Management (PLM)?

 Each organization has its own business process or working culture based on the product and environment.
 Sometimes PLM software doesn’t support the business processes.
 Or some business processes cannot be mapped into the PLM software due to software limitations.
 In these scenarios either business process needs to be changed according to software or software needs to be enhanced to support business requirements.

-• Limited Integration with legacy software’s
+• Limited Integration with legacy software

-PLM software’s available in the market
+PLM software available in the market

 1. Teamcenter